ga4gh/vrs/docs/source/terms_and_model.rst

 **Implementation guidance**

+* The :ref:`State <State>` and :ref:`Location <Location>` subclasses
+  respectively represent diverse kinds of sequence changes and mechanisms for describing the locations of those changes, including varying levels of precision of sequence location and categories of sequence changes.
 * Implementations MUST enforce values interval.end ≤ sequence_length
   when the Sequence length is known.
 * Alleles are equal only if the component fields are equal: at the